-23. Risk-weights for items other than OTC derivative and certain credit derivative contracts (Items 1 to 9 and 17)
+24. Risk-weights for items other than OTC derivative transactions and certain credit derivative contracts (Items 1 to 9 and 18)

-Except the following, the applicable risk-weight to an off-balance sheet item is determined in accordance with the relevant instructions under Section B above as if the item were an on-balance sheet exposure.
+The risk-weight of an off-balance sheet item is determined in accordance with the relevant instructions set out in Section B.1 above as if the item were an onbalance sheet exposure except for the following;

-- (a) Asset sales with recourse; - (b) Forward asset purchases; - (c) Partly paid-up shares and securities; and - (d) Exposures arising from the selling of credit derivative contracts in the form of total return swaps or credit default swaps booked in the reporting institution's banking book reported as direct credit substitutes.
+- (a) Asset sales with recourse; - (b) Forward asset purchases; - (c) Partly paid-up shares and securities; and - (d) Direct credit substitutes arising from the selling of credit derivative contracts in the form of total return swaps or credit default swaps booked in the reporting institution's banking book.